Devmanus: Plot

 A few days later, a lady inspector Divya Singh comes to the village with her daughter Myra to solve Manjula's case.
-Seeing the Divya makes the doctor's mind light up and the doctor falls in love with her.
+Seeing Divya makes the doctor's mind light up and the doctor falls in love with her.
 Mangal decides Dimple's marriage with Ajitkumar.
-Ajitkumar refuses about it, but Dimple gets ready to marry with him.
+Ajitkumar refuses, but Dimple gets ready to marry him.
 A few days later, Rupali's father comes to the village in search of Rupali.
 When the doctor finds out that Rupali's father has come to the village, the doctor plots to kill him.
-One day the doctor calls him to his clinic and puts a flower pot on his head while talking to him but he is not died.
-The doctor tries to get close to the Divya but is unsuccessful, so he makes a plan to reach her through Myra (Divya's daughter).
+One day the doctor calls him to his clinic and puts a flower pot on his head while talking to him but he is not dead.
+The doctor tries to get close to Divya but is unsuccessful, so he makes a plan to reach her through Myra (Divya's daughter).
 He traps Myra in his trap and convinces Myra that he is her second dad and Myra agrees and tells the Divya that this is my dad from today.
 A few days later, the Doctor kills Rupali's father by drinking alcohol.
-After that, police get confirm news that Dr. Ajitkumar is Devisingh.
+After that, police confirm news that Dr. Ajitkumar is Devisingh.
 So, they try to collect information about him from Dimple.